TILMELD DIG - HVIS DU TØR

 Volbeat was probably the most debated name on this year’s poster.

-But it did not quite feel that way.
+But it didn’t quite feel that way.

 They delivered exactly the show they had promised.

-Michael Poulsen’s distinctive voice was instantly recognisable from the first line, the band played with confidence, and they know every trick in the stadium-rock playbook.
+Michael Poulsen’s unmistakable voice was recognisable from the first line, the band played with confidence, and they know every stadium-rock trick in the book.
 Maybe a little too well.

 And then the rain came.